-Superficial onychomycosis fungus a very common example of fungal infections that may occur on your toenails.
+Superficial onychomycosis or toenail fungus is a very common example of fungal infections that may occur on your toenails.
 The first sign of this infection is the formation of some white spots on the toenail.
 Normally, the infection then spreads the nail bed causing the nail to become thick and brittle and flakey.

+When toenail fungus or toenail bacteria that causes white spots on toenails is commonly referred to as white nail disease.
 The risk factors for contracting fungal infections on your nails include:

 - Walking barefoot: This might subject your feet to soil and other conditions which may cause infections on your toenails

 - Nail polish: when you cover your nails with polish, there might be inadequate air in the nail which may encourage the development of fungal infections.